lubranoa/CS340-Golf-Tracker-DB/README.md

   - **Easy-to-use, Simple UI**: Implemented as a simple website, the UI is easy to use and navigate and does not have extensive styling.
   - **Website Functionality**: The website allows the admin to easily view each table in the database and to easily perform insertions, updates, and deletions on the data in those tables.
   - **Input Validation**: Validates any data input on create and update operations' pages before submission via required inputs and regular expressions (RegEx).
+  - **Auto-filled Update Entry Inputs**: The input boxes on "Update" pages auto-fill the input fields with the current data of the entry being updated.
   - **Search Many-to-Many Relationships**: Allows the admin to search the Players-Clubs intersection table for certain relationships between players and the clubs they own.
-  - **Resolves Relationship Dependencies**: Resolves relationship issues that arise via editing or deleting an entity by properly updating any of its dependent entities.
+  - **Resolves Relationship Dependencies**: Resolves relationship issues that arise via editing or deleting an entity by properly updating or cascade deleting any of its dependent entities.
   - **Data Definition Queries** (DDQ): [SQL file](/database/golf-tracker-DDQ.sql) that can be used to create the database schema and populate it with data.
   - **Data Manipulation Queries** (DMQ): [SQL file](/database/golf-tracker-DDQ.sql) that contains all of the data manipulation queries used when the application communicates with the database.